sara-salah1/Oil_and_Gas_Well_Production_Prediction/README.md

 The primary goal is twofold:

-- Capture Complex Relationships: Understand and analyze the intricate relationships between various features and the target variables in the dataset.
+1. **Capture Complex Relationships:** Understand and analyze the intricate relationships between various features and the target variables in the dataset.
-- Build a Predictive Model: Develop a performant predictive model to comprehend feature interactions and their effects on the target variables, NormalizedOilEUR and NormalizedGasEUR.
+2. **Build a Predictive Model:** Develop a performant predictive model to comprehend feature interactions and their effects on the target variables, `NormalizedOilEUR` and `NormalizedGasEUR`.